Otwiine/website/README.md

 # Web-Dev
-HTML, CSS and JavaScript files for websites i'm working on.
+HTML, CSS and JavaScript files for websites I'm working on.